LibertyDSNP/spec/pages/DSNP/Messages/Serialization.md

 ## Serializing Private Messages
 If it's not desired to provide the message type, use the Private message type value, and provide the actual message type in the data format.
-The types of messages that might use the `Private` type are:
+The types of messages that are best suited for the `Private` type are those which would need to be viewed only by the user, that is:

    * GraphChange
    * Profile
+   * KeyList
-* Inbox
+   * PrivateGraphKeylist
-* Broadcast
+   * EncryptionKeyList

+It's also possible to use this for Inbox and Broadcast messages, however, any client that does this would need to listen to all messages and try to decrypt them to see if they have access, so it is not recommended.

 Rather than using one of the private/encrypted DSNP message types, instead wrap the serialized data and include the public message type, as in this uncompressed example for a Profile change message: